polkadot-fellows/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 ##### Arguments

 * `storage_key` is a pointer-size ([Definition 216](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer-size)) to the child storage key ([Definition 219](https://spec.polkadot.network/chap-host-api#defn-child-storage-type));
-* `maybe_limit` is an optional positive integer representing either the maximum number of backend deletions which may happen, or the absence of such a limit.
+* `maybe_limit` is an optional positive integer representing either the maximum number of backend deletions that may happen, or the absence of such a limit.
 The number of backend iterations may surpass this limit by no more than one;
 * `maybe_cursor_in` is an optional pointer-size representing the cursor returned by the previous (unfinished) call to this function.
 It should be _absent_ on the first call;
 * `maybe_cursor_out` is a pointer-size ([Definition 216](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer-size)) to a buffer where the continuation cursor will optionally be written (see also the Result section).
 The value is actually stored only if the buffer is large enough.
 Whenever the value is not written into the buffer, the buffer contents are unmodified;
 * `counters_out` is a pointer ([Definition 215](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer)) to a 12-byte buffer where three low-endian 32-bit integers will be stored one after another, representing the counters, respectively:
   * Of items removed from the backend database will be written;
   * Of unique keys removed, taking into account both the backend and the overlay;
-  * Of iterations (each requiring a storage seek/read) which were done.
+  * Of iterations (each requiring a storage seek/read) that were done.

 ##### Result

-The result represents the length of the continuation cursor which might have been written to the buffer provided in `maybe_cursor_out`.
+The result represents the length of the continuation cursor, which might have been written to the buffer provided in `maybe_cursor_out`.
 A zero value represents the absence of such a cursor and no need for continuation (the prefix has been completely cleared).

 #### ext_default_child_storage_clear_prefix